Artistic gymnastics: Uneven bars

-Notable champions

-The gymnasts who have won the most Olympic and/or World Championship titles on uneven bars are Svetlana Khorkina of Russia (7), Aliya Mustafina 2 times uneven bars Olympic Champion London 2012, Rio 2016 and 7 time Olympic Medalist.
-Maxi Gnauck of East Germany (5, including the Alternate Olympics).
-Daniela Silivaș of Romania has won three titles, as has Ma Yanhong of China if the Alternate Olympics are included.

 Balance beam

 The balance beam existed as early as the 1880s in the form of a "low beam" close to the floor.
 By the 1920s, the beam was raised much higher due to Swedish influence on the sport.

-Gymnasts perform routines ranging from 70 to 90 seconds in length, consisting of leaps, acrobatic skills, turns, and dance elements, on a padded spring beam.
+Gymnasts perform routines ranging from 70 to 90 seconds long, consisting of leaps, acrobatic skills, turns, and dance elements on a padded spring beam.
 Apparatus norms set by the FIG specify that the beam must be 125 cm high, 500 cm long, and 10 cm wide.
 The event requires balance, flexibility, and strength.

-Notable champions

-Of all gymnastics apparatuses—men's or women's—balance beam has proven the most difficult on which to win multiple Olympic and World Championship titles.
-There are only three gymnasts to have won three Olympic or World Championship titles—Simone Biles of the United States, and Nadia Comăneci and Daniela Silivaș of Romania.